 A closet holds the usual items like an extra blanket, pillow, iron, and ironing board.

 While I don’t always recommend a room view upgrade, I’ll make an exception for Cabana Bay Beach Resort.
-If you’re considering a water park view room, there are a few other things you’ll want to note.
+If you’re considering a water park view room, here are a few other things you’ll want to note.

 - Each tower has interior hotel room access.
-(The other buildings all have exterior room access and exterior elevators.)
+(The other buildings have exterior room access and exterior elevators.)

 - It doesn’t matter which tower you are assigned.
 The towers sit almost immediately next to each other.